ivin-titus/bing-autosearch/README.md

 Introduction

 This Script can do Automatic Searches on bing .
 It utilizes a python package called ' pyautogui ' to simulate keyboard & mouse inputs .
 This is the most lightweight script for this task .
-This is my first project , so code & documentation may be a little messy .
+This is my first project , So code & documentation may be a little messy .
 Contact me on social media for clearing doubts .

 Requirements